-69 Negative results (residues below the reporting limit) can be considered confirmed if the recovery and LCL measurement for the batch are acceptable (paragraphs 63 and 37).
+69. Negative results (residues below the reporting limit) can be considered confirmed if the recovery and LCL measurement for the batch are acceptable (paragraphs 38 and 65).
 Negative results for represented analytes are supported only indirectly by the recovery and LCL data for representative analytes and must be interpreted with caution.

-70 Positive results (residues at or above the reporting limit) require additional confirmation to that given in paragraph 69.
-In addition to the general requirements of paragraphs 71-77, confirmation of positive results for represented analytes (i.e. those with no concurrent calibration and recovery) must be supported by the appropriate concurrent calibration and recovery determinations.
-Additional confirmation requirements for all positive results, especially for those close to LOQs, must be decided on a case-by-case basis.
-However, where reasonable doubt remains, further confirmation must be sought.
+70. Positive results (residues at or above the reporting limit) usually require additional confirmation to that given in paragraph 69.
+In addition to the general requirements of paragraphs 71-80, confirmation of positive results for represented analytes (i.e. those with no concurrent calibration and recovery) should be supported by the appropriate concurrent calibration and recovery determinations.
+Confirmation is not mandatory for all positive results, and must be decided by the laboratory on a case-by-case basis.

-71 Potentially violative residues must be identified by the least equivocal technique, or combination of techniques, available and must be quantitatively confirmed by analysis of at least one additional test portion.
+71. Suspected MRL exceedances or unusual residues must be identified by the least equivocal technique, or combination of techniques, available and must be quantitatively confirmed by analysis of at least one additional test portion.
 Different combinations of clean-up, derivatisation, separation, and detection techniques may also be used to support confirmation.
+The use of a highly specific detection system, such as mass spectrometry, is recommended.